BeardedTech/Neural-and-Firewall-Blog/cmf06ngxo000002lb7fyz5frd.md

 ### Step 4: Create a Custom Function for ShellGPT

 ShellGPT already supports function calling, and comes with built‑in tools like `execute_shell_command`.
-In this step, we’ll **add our own custom function** to its toolset — one that acts as a bridge between ShellGPT and the [`qurey.py`](http://qury.py) driver we built earlier.
+In this step, we’ll **add our own custom function** to its toolset — one that acts as a bridge between ShellGPT and the [`query.py`](http://qury.py) driver we built earlier.

 This new function will:

-* Accept a natural‑language question from ShellGPT.
+* **Accept** a natural‑language question from ShellGPT.

+* **Pass** that question to the [query.py](http://query.py) driver you built in Step 3.

-* Pass that question to [`query.py`](http://qury.py) to retrieve relevant documents from your ChromaDB store.
+* **Retrieve** relevant documents from your ChromaDB store.

-* Return those documents so ShellGPT can use OpenAI’s LLM to generate a context‑aware answer.
+* **Return** those documents so ShellGPT can use the LLM to craft a context‑aware answer.

-By doing this, we’re effectively giving ShellGPT a new “skill” — the ability to query your personal knowledge base on demand.
+    By wiring this in, you’re effectively teaching ShellGPT to “look things up” in your personal notes before answering — turning it into a context‑aware terminal assistant.

 Install the following required package in your environment